adambailey-/opus-recorder/README.md

 - **encoderComplexity**           - (*optional*) Value between 0 and 10 which determines latency and processing for encoding. `0` is fastest with lowest complexity. `10` is slowest with highest complexity.
 The encoder selects a default when this is not specified.
 - **encoderFrameSize**            - (*optional*) Specifies the frame size in ms used for encoding.
 Defaults to `20`.
 - **encoderSampleRate**           - (*optional*) Specifies the sample rate to encode at.
 Defaults to `48000`.
 Supported values are `8000`, `12000`, `16000`, `24000` or `48000`.
-- **maxBuffersPerPage**           - (*optional*) Maximum number of buffers to use before generating an Ogg page.
+- **maxFramesPerPage**            - (*optional*) Maximum number of frames to collect before generating an Ogg page.
 This can be used to lower the streaming latency.
 The lower the value the more overhead the ogg stream will incur.
 Defaults to `40`.
 - **originalSampleRateOverride**  - (*optional*) Override the ogg opus 'input sample rate' field.
 Google Speech API requires this field to be `16000`.
 - **resampleQuality**             - (*optional*) Value between 0 and 10 which determines latency and processing for resampling. `0` is fastest with lowest quality. `10` is slowest with highest quality.
 Defaults to `3`.
 - **streamPages**                 - (*optional*) `dataAvailable` event will fire after each encoded page.
+Defaults to `false`.
+- **reuseWorker**                 - (*optional*) If true, the worker is not automatically destroyed when `stop` is called.
+Instead, it is reused for subsequent `start` calls and must be explicitly destroyed after stopping by calling `destroyWorker`.
 Defaults to `false`.

 #### Config options for WAV recorder